 Every child deserves to pick up a book and see themselves, not as a background character or the ‘token diverse friend’ of the group, but as the protagonist.

 And when they do see themselves, this should be expected – not the exception.

 Enjoy this blog?
-Then you might be interested in checking out our blogs on the latest Kids Toy Trends, when we should be using Womxn (vs ‘Women’) in our language, and a new trend in poetry that seems to be pissing a lot of people off…
+Then you might be interested in checking out our blogs on the latest Kids Toy Trends; a podcast production company that’s helping listeners discover new and exciting voices; when we should be using Womxn (vs ‘Women’) in our language; and a new trend in poetry that seems to be pissing a lot of people off…